-Test Certificate of Proficiency to be submitted

-TOEIC Official Score Certificate

-TOEFL (iBT) Test Taker Score Report

-TOEFL (iBT) Home Edition, Paper Test Taker Score Report

-Edition

-IELTS Test Report Form

-2⁄3If you have taken IELTS Online, please

-download and print out a PDF of the Test Report

-Form (Test Report Form for Candidates) from the

-Test Result Confirmation page and submit it.
+Test Certificate of Proficiency to be submitted TOEIC L&R Official Score Certificate : Items mailed to your home, Digital Official Score Certificate.
+Items printed at home are not acceptable.
+However, Items printed at home that can be identified by the QR code may be submitted.
+TOEFL (iBT) Test Taker Score Report : Items mailed to your home.
+Items printed at home are not acceptable.
+TOEFL (iBT) Home Edition, Paper Test Taker Score Report : Items mailed to your Edition home.
+Items printed at home are not acceptable.
+IELTS (Academic Module) Test Report Form : Items mailed to your home. ※If you have taken IELTS Online, please download and print out a PDF of the Test Report Form (Test Report Form for Candidates) from the Test Result Confirmation page and submit it.